chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

 * Binding settings for the Chocolatey.Server website such as the http and https port as well as the https certificate thumpbrint
 * Generate a self-signed certificate alongside a https binding if a CA is not available
 * Automatically install the Chocolatey nupkg from a path or a URL

+### Setup with Chef
+If you are using Chef, you can use [Galen Emery's POC](https://github.com/galenemery/chocolatey_server) as a starting point to set up a Chocolatey Simple Server.

 ### Setup with Puppet
 If you are using the Puppet module [chocolatey/chocolatey_server](https://forge.puppet.com/chocolatey/chocolatey_server), it will do all of the additional setup for this package and allow some customization. **NOTE: For now it may be best to look at the one in GitHub.**